 Winners in the Grand Final will receive the following cash prizes: SGD1,000 (1st prize), SGD800 (2nd prize), SGD500 (3rd prize) and SGD100 (7 consolation prizes).

 All finalists will also be included in future Articulation alumni meetings and events.

 We look forward to your participation in the Articulation Prize Singapore 2024.
-Please direct all enquiries to the organisers at Articulation.sg@nationalgallery.sg
+Please direct all enquiries to the organisers at articulationsg@nationalgallery.sg